rahulxkrishna/morsel/README.md

 # morsel

-Morsel is a minimal RSS feed reader for the command line.
+Morsel is a minimalistic RSS feed reader for the command line.